aiser-platform/aiser-world/packages/docs/DEPLOYMENT.md

-# Aiser Platform Documentation Deployment Guide
+# Aicser Platform Documentation Deployment Guide

-This guide covers deploying the Aiser Platform documentation to GitHub Pages with a custom domain.
+This guide covers deploying the Aicser Platform documentation to GitHub Pages with a custom domain.

 ## 🚀 Quick Deployment